Economic history of Kauaʻi: Economy before 1778

-Much of the history known about ancient Kauai's economy stems from archaeological discoveries and legends passed on by native families as the island remained undiscovered by the Western World until 1778.
-Historians believe Polynesian voyagers started inhabiting Kauai around 600 AD due to carbon dating found on materials around the island.
+Much of the history known about ancient Kauaʻi's economy stems from archaeological discoveries and legends passed on by native families as the island remained undiscovered by the Western World until 1778.
+Historians believe Polynesian voyagers started inhabiting Kauaʻi around 600 AD due to carbon dating found on materials around the island.
 The early settlers of Kauai clustered around the geographic locations which were suitable for fishing and agriculture.
-The main hub for Hawaiians on Kauai was the East side of the island now known as the Royal Coconut Coast.
+The main hub for Hawaiians on Kauaʻi was the East side of the island now known as the Royal Coconut Coast.
 This was due to the fact that the land and climate was suitable for the growth of coconuts, taro, yams, and bananas.

 The native Polynesians relied on a mainly subsistence economy in which there were no exchanges of currency.
 However, an explosive population growth around 1100 caused a systematic reorganization in the structure of their society due to resource scarcity.
-This led to the emergence of three main social classes: chiefs (ali’i), commoners (maka’ainana), and priests (kahuna).
-The ruling chief (ali’i nui) had complete control over the land and materials of their kingdom and possessed the power to redistribute the wealth at any time.
-Temporary land grants were loaned by the ali’i nui to the ali’i who had the common populace work on the lands.
-The maka’ainana cultivating the land paid labor taxes to the overseer of the land every week.
+This led to the emergence of three main social classes: chiefs (aliʻi), commoners (makaʻainana), and priests (kahuna).
+The ruling chief (aliʻi nui) had complete control over the land and materials of their kingdom and possessed the power to redistribute the wealth at any time.
+Temporary land grants were loaned by the aliʻi nui to the aliʻi who had the common populace work on the lands.
+The makaʻainana cultivating the land paid labor taxes to the overseer of the land every week.
 This land relationship between the ruling class and the commoners was closely related to that of Europe's feudalism.

-The society and economy in pre-1778 Kauai was mainly based around extended families (‘ohana).
-Families were believed to have worked cooperatively on an ahupua’a—a section of land that ran from the sea to the mountains.
+The society and economy in pre-1778 Kauaʻi was mainly based around extended families (‘ohana).
+Families were believed to have worked cooperatively on an ahupuaʻa—a section of land that ran from the sea to the mountains.
 The Polynesians cultivated various different crops including tuber and tropical roots.
 Taro, yams, and sweet potatoes were also grown in various parts of the island.
-Hawaiians also domesticated dogs, chicken, Evidence suggests the maka’ainana were able to live well-above poverty levels and enjoyed various activities, games, and sports.
+Hawaiians also domesticated dogs, chicken, Evidence suggests the makaʻainana were able to live well-above poverty levels and enjoyed various activities, games, and sports.

-Over time, the economy of Hawaii as a whole became more complex over time.
-Families specialized in certain skills and islands became specialized in certain skilled trade.
-Although Kauai's isolated location made it harder for trade to occur, the islands did participate in the trading of fish, canoes, and bark cloth.
+Over time, the economy of Hawaii as a whole became more complex.
+Families specialized in certain skills, and islands became specialized in certain skilled trades.
+Although Kauaʻi's isolated location made it harder for trade to occur, the islands did participate in the trading of fish, canoes, and bark cloth.